joe-engalan/VMKata/README.md

 TODO:

-After dispensing, subsequent Displays will revert to normal behavior Add coins to the coin bank when item is dispensed <-- My decision If there isn't enough money when dispense is pressed, display the price After price is displayed, subsequent displays will retun to normal display behavior
+Add coins to the coin bank when item is dispensed <-- My decision If there isn't enough money when dispense is pressed, display the price After price is displayed, subsequent displays will retun to normal display behavior